Mechanical-Advantage/RomiTraining/Lesson10-Autonomous.md

   * Drive the robot in a "+" shape, in any size of your choosing.

-6. Consider `DriveDistance`, `TurnDegrees`, and their inferior cousins `DriveTime` and `TurnTime`.
-Do you see a way to improve the way the current commands work?
-Could they be made faster, more accurate, or easier to use?

-7. Based on your idea(s), create two new commands for driving and turning autonomously, using the existing commands for reference.
-Improve!
-Tune!
-Test!
-How much better can you make them? ("Better" is left intentionally ambiguous :wink:).

 8. Commit and push any changes you've made.